Emy-FQ/Spatial_Ecology_in_R/EXAM /Markdown.md

 - **Dense Vegetation**: 0.2 < NDVI < Inf

 > [!NOTE]
-> The classes were decided referencing the work of Selvarajan (2026)
+> The classes were based on the work of Selvarajan (2026)

 ````r
 #classify the area using the NDVI